Wednesday, January 18, 2012

 The current economic model will lead to our destruction unless the paradigm shifts.

-during the 15 century that occurred in the scientific world with the help of Francis Bacon.
+This is an interesting time to be alive.
+It is on par with the shift during the 15 century that occurred in the scientific world with the help of Francis Bacon.
 He created a methodology, the scientific method, that pioneered a inductive way of thinking.
 It changed the way people thought, the fundamental way they looked at things. it ushered in the scientific era.

 Our wealth in the developed world insulates most of us from the hard edges of this type of change.